What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 PBS NewsHour is an hour-long nightly television news program known for its sober, in-depth reporting.

-The NewsHour was reported in 2013 to be considering producing a weekend edition for the first time.
-The edition would be based in New York rather than Arlington and would be funded by the New York public television station WNET.
+The NewsHour launched a half-hour-long weekend edition in September 2013.
+The edition is based in New York rather than Arlington and is funded by the New York public television station WNET.

 The program launched a free iPhone app in 2010, which includes news articles, video, and headlines from other public media outlets.
 NewsHour content is also available in PBS’ iPhone and iPad apps.

 The NewsHour is funded primarily by corporate underwriters, which are clearly identified on its website, as well as the Corporation for Public Broadcasting and membership dues from local PBS stations.
 The program has faced a severe funding shortfall in recent years, precipitated by the loss of a major corporate sponsor.
+It was reportedly forced to ask PBS for emergency infusions of money in early 2013.
 As of 2013, it had just one corporate underwriter, BNSF Railway.
+It made several cutbacks in 2013, closing two bureaus and making its first layoffs in nearly two decades.

 The NewsHour has crowdsourced the translation of its political videos into more than 50 languages through its viewers.

 Lehrer announced he would retire from anchoring in June 2011, having hosted some 8,000 broadcasts and moderated 11 presidential debates over 36 years.
-His was the longest run of an national news anchor.
+His was the longest run of a national news anchor.